wlach/eideticker/README.md

     adb kill-server
     sudo adb start-server

+If you are using a FirefoxOS device, then you also might need to set the property of the following environment variable as it presently is set to default to 'android'

+    export DEVICE_TYPE=b2g

 On FirefoxOS, you will also need to set up a WIFI settings file for the device, so it knows which network to connect to when running tests (this should be the same one that the host computer is connected to).
 You can